-15. Walk around check-in
+14. Walk around check-in

-Once class is running walk around the room and approach students individually to ask them to share where they are at.
+Once class is running walk around the room approach individual students and ask them where they are at.
 Students can share by either by holding up fingers or pointing to their 5 Faces wristband.

 Follow up: For students who identified as being either a 1 or a 2, ask a) what do you need?
 And b) what can I do to help?